How to order a repeat prescription

 Patients must order their own medication

-To Empower patiens to take control of ordering their medication
+- To Empower patients to take control of ordering their medication

-To reduce stockpiling of medicaiton on patients home as it's a safety risk
+- To reduce stockpiling of medication on patients home as it's a safety risk

-To reduce Practice time spent chasing and processing prescriptions, and answering the phone to queries about the prescription journey
+- To reduce Practice time spent chasing and processing prescriptions.
+Or answering queries about prescriptions

 Some patients may be exempt from the changes.
-If you require pharmacy managed repeat prescriptions, you can still order through the pharmacy.
-Please ask at reception if you are unsure if you require pharmacy managed repeat prescriptions.
+If you need pharmacy managed repeat prescriptions, you can still order through the pharmacy.
+Ask at reception if you are unsure if you need pharmacy managed repeat prescriptions.

-We have a duty to obtain good quality, safe and cost-effective services for the people of Warrington.
+We have a duty to get good quality, safe and cost-effective services for the people of Warrington.
 Unused prescription medicines cost the NHS across the UK over £300 million every year.

 You can help reduce this cost by taking responsibility for managing your own medicines effectively through: